mckinlde/vencover/drone-flightpath/docs.md

 GPT: ...
 'Next, I'll review visualization.py to see if there's any existing visualization and enhance it as needed.
 Let me proceed.

 Me: Go ahead;  in your last output you just added class FileIO in drone.py, but I corrected that and implemented class FileIO in /utils/file_io.py for you

+GPT: ...
+Next, I'll review config.json to ensure it properly defines user-configurable simulation parameters.
+Let me proceed.

+Me: Go ahead;  in your last output you just added class Visualization in drone.py, but I corrected that and implemented class Visualization in /utils/visualization.py for you
 -----

 Problem statement: